cannlytics/cannlytics/docs/src/about/about.md

 **Value for value**

-We hope we provide you with a lot of value.
-If you want to send us a portion of your value so we can continue to provide you with value, then you can <a href="https://www.paypal.com/paypalme/cannlytics">donate to the Cannlytics team</a>.
+We hope that we provide you with a lot of value.
+If you want to send us a portion of your value so that we can continue to provide you with value, then you can <a href="https://www.paypal.com/paypalme/cannlytics">make a small contribution to the Cannlytics team</a>.

 **Transparency**

 Part of the scientific process is presenting your methods to show how you reached your conclusion.
 Cannlytics takes cannabis testing transparency to the next level, presenting all software for your clients and the public to judge its robustness.
 At Cannlytics, we believe that if your process is solid, then it should withstand scrutiny.
 Furthermore, transparency ensures that system security is secure by design.

-**Python is Awesome**
+**Python is Awesome 🐍**

 Ultimately we believe that technology should be: